marcmihalack/CmdLineLib/readme.md

 ###Attributes
 Use **CmdLine*Attribute** attributes to override method or argument name, provide additional help text, provide default value, exclude member from **CmdLine** processing, and whatnot.
+However none of them are required - all of the values (command, parameter names, types and default values, if any) are grabbed from code metadata by using [Reflection](https://msdn.microsoft.com/en-us/library/f7ykdhsy.aspx).
+Attributes allow you to provide additional information (like help text) or to override names and default parameter values.

 **CmdLineArgAttribute** can be applied to any included method's parameter or included class field or property.
 ```csharp